richardlee-kr/UniPyEngine/README.md

 # UniPyEngine
-UniPyEngine is unity-like game engine based on pygame.
+UniPyEngine is unity-like 2D game engine based on pygame.

-In your main.py, adding import pygame and from Core import *, all of feature of UnipyEngnine is available